ray-project/ray/doc/source/cluster/config.rst

         * **Importance:** Low
         * **Type:** String
         * **Default:** ``null``
-        * **Update requires:** Restart

 .. _cluster-configuration-cache-stopped-nodes:

 ``provider.cache_stopped_nodes``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If enabled, nodes will be stopped when the cluster scales down.
-If disabled, nodes will be terminated instead.
+If enabled, nodes will be _stopped_ when the cluster scales down.
+If disabled, nodes will be _terminated_ instead.
+Stopped nodes launch faster than terminated nodes.

 * **Required:** No
 * **Importance:** Medium
 * **Type:** Boolean
 * **Default:** ``True``
-* **Update requires:** Restart

 .. _cluster-configuration-node-config: